Jasper-27/JBot/README.md

 ### Features I want to implement

 - Vote to kick
-- List "nice" scores
 - Roles based on participation
-- add an update feature (Can run a command and it will get itself from GitHub)
+- Add an update feature (Can run a command and it will get itself from GitHub)
 - Kick user using using a command
 - Black list feature: Add a user to a blacklist if they spam (as well as block)